Legal Implications of Squatting in Oregon

 Key Insights

-- In Oregon, to claim “adverse possession,” you must show 10 years of continuous occupancy under the “statutory period Oregon” rule, demonstrating exclusive and notorious possession.
+- In Oregon, to claim “adverse possession,” you must show 10 years of continuous occupancy under the “statutory period” rule, demonstrating exclusive and notorious possession.

 - Handling “Oregon real estate disputes” involves knowing “landlord-tenant law in Oregon,” especially regarding possession rights and rental disputes.